rikkce/octobay-app/README.md

 ## Design

-The general design guideline is:
+The general design guideline is;

 > *"Everything you need.
 Nothing you don't."*